 Besides keeping in mind the personality traits of Siamese cats, you’ll also need to research the personality of the other breed that your cat is crossed with.
 Knowing both will give you a better idea of what kind of personality that you can expect from your Siamese mix cat.

-In contrast, if both parent breeds have two wildly different traits — for example, one is highly energetic and the other is sedate — then the kittens could end up being anywhere between the scale of those two extremes.
+In contrast, if both parent breeds have two wildly different traits, like one is highly energetic and the other is sedate, then the kittens could end up being anywhere between the scale of those two extremes.
 The short answer is that with a crossbreed kitten, you never really know exactly what their personality traits are going to be until you get to know them better.

 Very few cat breeds are truly hypoallergenic.
 It’s usually the protein in a cat’s saliva, skin, and urine that triggers allergies, rather than their hair.

 There’s a large range of prices, but we suggest budgeting somewhere between $250–$500.
 You might find a cheaper kitty, but be prepared to ask the breeder if you can visit their facilities, if they carry out any health tests, and if they have proof of the parents’ pedigree (if making sure your new crossbreed cat really does have one Siamese parent is important to you).

 Local shelters are often a great place to start looking for your new Siamese mix cat.
 While they usually have adoption fees to cover the cost of vaccinations and other expenses, this can be cheaper than going to a breeder.

 Remember that whatever your new Siamese mix cat costs, that’s just the start in terms of your expenses.
 You’ll need to factor in annual vaccinations, insurance, veterinary check-ups, cat food, toys, a cozy bed, and anything else that your Siamese cat demands!